google/WebFundamentals/src/content/en/updates/posts/2016/01/notification-actions.markdown

 });
 {% endhighlight %}

-This will create a simple notification with two plain buttons.
+This will create a simple notification with two buttons.
 Note, it is not possible to add icons to the action directly ([yet](https://github.com/whatwg/notifications/issues/59)), but you can use Emoji and the extended Unicode character set to add more context to your